shutaozhenzhen/docfetcher_old/DocFetcher/resources/Readme.txt

 How to start DocFetcher
 =============================================
   * Windows: Doubleclick on DocFetcher.exe (recommended) or DocFetcher.bat
   * Linux: Doubleclick on DocFetcher.sh.
-You might have to set the executable flag first (open a terminal, cd to the DocFetcher folder, then enter "chmod +x DocFetcher.sh").
+You'll probably have to set the executable flag first: Open a terminal, cd to the DocFetcher folder, then enter "chmod +x DocFetcher.sh".
+The same applies to the DocFetcher daemon (docfetcher-daemon-linux).

 More information